CRB Index

 So can we predict a bear market?
 In our humble opinion absolutely yes.
 We did!
 That is we were able to accurately identify large sections of the moves even if we did not necessarily identify a top, perhaps simple because we were not looking.
 Judge for yourself;

 First of all, with the benefit of hindsight, the wave count shown is perfectly acceptable even if one could have made the argument that we had only completed wave 3, rather than the entire 5 wave sequence.
 However, the fact that wave 5 is roughly equal to wave 3 but does all that in in 9 years rather than in one hundred years clearly was a wake-up call.
 Something is happening at the start of the new century and it is not Y2K.
-At that point one should have anticipated an a-b-c correction.
+At that point one should have anticipated a-b- correction.
 Again we were asleep but here is our first chart of Jan.2011;

 crb 19 jan 2011

 The assumption was that the first leg down would be retraced by about 50%.
 That is the “safe” thing to assume.
 As it happens the retracement continued to the next Fibo. point, 61.8% at about 370.
-That is an error or 20 crb points but the arrow down shows a further drop to roughly 150.
+That is error or 20 crb points but the arrow down shows a further drop to roughly 150.
 The low so far is at 164.
 Comments at the time, the blog is still on this website were; "In short, if my Jan views come true anyone owning oil, gold, coal etc. etc. stocks will get devastated.
 The TSX with its large exposure to these commodities will get creamed.”
-Many of these stocks had yet to make their tops, either also as b-waves or in an absolute sense so you had all the time to get out.
+Many of these stocks had yet to make their tops, either also as b-waves or in absolute sense so you had all the time to get out.
 Where do we go from here?

 crb jan 12 2016 l

 EW works like a stop-light, it too has 3 colours, go ahead, stop and wait.
 From the top chart you can see that we have already dropped to the level of the 4th wave of previous degree, in fact for both the entire move and also the 3d wave within it.
 61.8% down is at that same level so we have done that.
-Equality between waves C and A down has not yet been achieved, that is at around 120 or so.
+Equality between waves and A down has not yet been achieved, that is at around 120 or so.
 Will it go that far?
 Maybe, maybe not so treat it as a yellow light and wait.
 If you manage to catch 2/3 of a move you are right up there with the best.